katebonner/challenge-1/README.md

 To install this project, navigate to your comand line console (for simplicity we will assume you are using terminal) and:

-Create a directory in which this project can live
+Create a directory in which this project can live.
 ```md
 mkdir <directory-name>
 ```
-Open the directory you just created
+Open the directory you just created.
 ```md
 cd <directory-name>
 ```
-Clone this repository
+Clone this repository.
 ```md
 git clone git@github.com:katebonner/challenge-1.git
 ```
-open the directory you have just created in your code editor of choice either manually or via:
+Open the directory you have just created in your code editor of choice either manually or via:
 ```md
 code .
 ```

 ## Usage

 This project can be used as refrence for simple html and css formatting.
-Additionally, if you choose to refine the given starter code it offers a solution with which you can compare yours.
+Additionally, if you choose to refine the given starter code, it offers a solution with which you can compare yours.

-I have attached here an image of the more critical body layout.
+I have attached here an image of the more critical body layout:

 ![bottom of page](README-images/bottom-of-page.png)